GoogleCloudPlatform/compute-autoscale-metric-nodejs/README.md

-# Compute Engine Autoscaling Using Stackdriver Custom Metrics
+# Compute Engine autoscaling using custom Cloud Monitoring metric
-This code is an example reference implementation for the Compute Engine Autoscaling Using Stackdriver Custom Metrics [tutorial](https://cloud.google.com/solutions/autoscaling-instance-group-with-custom-stackdrivers-metric) on the Google Cloud solutions site.
+This code is an example reference implementation for the Compute Engine Autoscaling using custom Cloud Monitoring metric [tutorial](https://cloud.google.com/architecture/autoscaling-instance-group-with-custom-stackdrivers-metric) on the Google Cloud solutions site.

 # Components
 * writeToCustomMetric.js - a NodeJS app that uses the Google Cloud SDK client to write a custom monitoring metric